Utsav1510/Big_Data_Project_2025/README.md

 The dataset includes pollutants (PM2.5, PM10, NO₂, CO, Ozone) and meteorological variables (temperature, humidity, wind speed/direction, wind variability).

 Due to size constraints, the full dataset is **not uploaded** here.
 Instead:
-- Dataset files for reference are provided in the zip file.
+- Dataset files for reference are provided in the zip file: DatasetsRetrieved.zip.
 - Scripts to fetch and preprocess the full dataset are available in the repository.

 # Installation